-For the last couple of days, Rafael Nadal has enjoyed a well-deserved rest following the 20th Major crown won in Paris last Sunday.
-Speaking to the ATP from his home in Mallorca, Nadal said he played a perfect match against Novak Djokovic in the final, beating the Serb 6-0, 6-2, 7-5 in two hours and 41 minutes to lift the 13th trophy from 16 trips to Paris.
+Last October, Rafael Nadal claimed the 20th Major crown at Roland Garros, writing history books and heading home for much-needed rest.
+Speaking to the ATP site from his home in Mallorca, Nadal said he played a perfect match against Novak Djokovic in the title clash, beating the Serb 6-0, 6-2, 7-5 in two hours and 41 minutes to lift the 13th trophy from 16 trips to Paris!

 At 34, Nadal became the second-oldest Roland Garros champion in the Open era, beating all seven rivals in straight sets to extend his clay-court dominance and write a new chapter of the history book.
 Against Novak, Rafa earned the 100th victory from 102 encounters in Paris, raising his game above the conditions, new Wilson balls, a roof on Court Philippe-Chatrier and all the opponents to join Roger Federer on 20 Majors.

-Losing serve only eight times in seven matches, Nadal delivered one of his best serving displays in Paris, pushing the rivals to the limits and enduring three tight sets against Jannik Sinner, Diego Schwartzman and Novak Djokovic.
+Losing serve only eight times in seven matches, Nadal delivered one of his most efficient serving displays in Paris and pushed the rivals to the limits.
+The Spaniard endured three tight sets against Jannik Sinner, Diego Schwartzman and Novak Djokovic, playing his best when it mattered the most to wrap up the title in style.

-In the final, Rafa had to bring aggressive and bold tennis against Novak, losing so many matches against the Serb since Beijing 2013 and delivering the right tactic to leave Novak far behind, at least in the opening two sets.
+In the final, Rafa had to bring aggressive and bold tennis against Novak, losing so many matches against the Serb since Beijing 2013.
+Determined to change that, Nadal delivered the right tactic right from the start to leave Novak far behind, especially in the opening two sets.

-Rafa faced no break points in set number two, taming his strokes nicely and securing two breaks to open a 6-0, 6-2 advantage in an hour and 34 minutes.
-Eager to avoid disaster, Djokovic pulled the break back in the sixth game of the third set, roaring towards his box and gaining momentum.
+The Spaniard maintained a high level in set number two, facing no break points and taming his strokes nicely to secure two breaks and open a 6-0, 6-2 advantage in an hour and 34 minutes!
+Eager to avoid disaster, Djokovic pulled the break back in the third set's sixth game, roaring towards his box and gaining momentum.